2016 Oct 23

 What's In Orbit?

 See Zarya's launch lists for satellite descriptions, launch records, detailed orbits and histories of orbital manoeuvres.
-Entries appear within hours of launches happening and orbit details are updated with similar timeliness.
+Entries appear within a few days of launches happening and orbit details are updated with similar timeliness.
 Information is derived from data provided by SpaceTrack and from independent tracking undertaken by amateur satellite observers.